-The Milan workshop was set in the district of San Siro.
+[Figures 4 and 5] The Milan workshop was set in the district of San Siro.
 Located in the north-western part of the city, San Siro is one of Milan's most prominent public housing estates.
 The district is paradigmatic of the changes that Milan has experienced over the past twenty years.
 Despite its physical proximity to the city centre, the area is generally perceived as part of Milan's periphery owing to its challenging material and social conditions ranging from intense intercultural and intergenerational conflict to poor building maintenance.

 Built between the 1930s and 1950s, San Siro consists of around 6,110 housing units that were established as public housing and are inhabited by around 11,000 residents.
 Many of the current residents are older people living alone, and people with mental health conditions; about 50 percent of them are foreign-born (double the city average).
 The district is characterised by strong socio-spatial inequalities, intercultural and intergenerational conflict, that are reproduced in the public space landscape (Cognetti and Grassi, 2023) and reinforced by a progressive lack of maintenance of the housing stock (Cognetti and Padovani, 2018).
 San Siro is thus both a superdiverse and a highly stigmatised neighbourhood (Grassi, 2020); Italian media often refer to the area as dangerous and problematic, and have derogatorily called it a 'kasbah', a 'little Molenbeek', or a 'souq'.
-At the same time, San Siro is home to a rich and active network of civil society organisations.
-Bottom-up practices and responses to local needs, desires, and expectations are prominent.
-The work of local stakeholders ranges from research-based, policy-oriented initiatives to providing day-to-day services such as legal counselling and language programmes.